Frequently Asked Questions

 - Complete the “ACE Participation Packet” and follow the instructions for applying to Shasta College (if you are a new student) and meeting with an ACE Counselor.

 You will meet with an ACE Counselor to submit your ACE Participation Packet and Statement of Understanding, to review your Math and English assessments and any previously completed coursework, and to develop an educational plan.
 Your ACE Counselor will make a recommendation for a start date for you.
-The ACE Director will review space availability and contact you via email to confirm your start date.

 You can take classes in the summer from the ACE program and get a jump start on the program.
 Work with your ACE Counselor to determine what classes would make the best use of your time!